Deadlines for submitting scholarly work for format review:

 If the due date falls on a weekend, the submission is due the next regular weekday.
 Format review may take up to three weeks, depending on the volume of submissions.
 Student work submitted after the deadlines may not be reviewed in time to meet the graduation deadlines established by the UIW Registrar.
 View the Academic Calendar for graduation deadlines.

 Format review verifies that a document is formatted according to the editorial style standards of the student's academic discipline and all additional UIW style requirements.
 Prior to submitting for format review, ensure all writing issues are resolved in consultation with writing professionals at the Graduate Writing Center.

-View the Preparing and Submitting Documents instructions below and visit the Copyright, Publication & Licensing page for more information on preparing and submitting your document.
+View the Preparing and Submitting Documents instructions below and visit the Copyright, Publication and Licensing page for more information on preparing and submitting your document.

 Have questions or concerns about any aspect of the document formatting and publication process?
-Contact the Coordinator of Theses, Doctoral Projects
+Click on this link to email the Coordinator—Theses, Doctoral Projects and Dissertations.

 Theses, doctoral projects and dissertations submitted for deposit (publication) into the university library's repository of scholarly works, The Athenaeum, must be carefully and completely formatted according to UIW and discipline style requirements.
 Select the appropriate category below for more detailed instructions on the document formatting and submitting process.

 All students who write a thesis, doctoral project or dissertation as partial fulfillment of their degree requirements must submit an electronic copy into The Athenaeum.
 The Athenaeum is the university repository of scholarly work, supported and maintained by the Mabee Library.
 Dissertation writers, in addition, must use UIW's ProQuest Administrator tool to deposit a copy of their dissertation into the ProQuest Dissertations and Theses Global database.